-To assure legal compliance and ethical behavior in its business activities, the president and representative director repeatedly refers to the importance of corporate ethics in the president's message issued quarterly.
-This helps to ensure thorough awareness of compliance among the group's officers and employees.
+To assure legal compliance and ethical behavior in its business activities, President and CEO repeatedly refers to the importance of corporate ethics in the president's message issued quarterly.
+This helps to ensure thorough awareness of compliance among the Group's officers and employees.

-The Compliance Committee (chaired by the representative director and president and CEO) holds discussions on compliance issues on a quarterly basis and provides regular compliance training and harassment training to support risk management in business execution departments.
-The supervisory role of the Board of Directors is further strengthened by having the Compliance Committee make reports to the Board of Directors on the state of its compliance activities once a year.
+The Compliance Committee (chaired by President and CEO) holds discussions on compliance issues on a quarterly basis and provides regular compliance training and harassment training to support compliance in business execution departments.
+To promote the compliance system, the supervisory role of the Board of Directors is further strengthened by having the Compliance Committee make reports to the Board of Directors on the state of its compliance activities twice a year.

-To verify the effectiveness of its internal control system, the Company strengthened monitoring by the Internal Control Department and set up a compliance hotline and a whistleblowing hotline as an internal reporting system in the Bureau of the Compliance Committee (the Company's Human Resources & Administration Department) and at an external law firm, and also set up a harassment hotline and overtime hotline internally and in the company labor union to promote prevention and early detection of compliance violations, harassment and overwork, and prevent their recurrence.
+To verify the effectiveness of its internal control system, the Company continued monitoring by the Internal Control Department and set up a compliance hotline and a whistleblowing hotline as an internal reporting system in the Bureau of the Compliance Committee (the Company's Corporate Social Responsibility Department) and at an external law firm, and also set up a harassment hotline and overtime hotline internally and in the Company labor union to promote prevention and early detection of compliance violations, harassment and overwork, and to prevent their recurrence.